Evidence of an earned bachelor’s degree from a regionally accredited college or university* or date when degree is expected.

 - Grades of ‘C’ or better are required in each prerequisite course*

 - No prerequisite course may be taken on a “pass/no pass” or “credit/no credit” basis*

 - For the 2020-21 admissions cycle, each natural and/or life science prerequisite course must have been successfully completed in 2012 or later.

-*The admissions committee will accept Pass/Fail coursework for the following semesters only: spring 2020, summer 2020.
+*The admissions committee will accept Pass/Fail coursework for the following semesters only: spring 2020, summer 2020, fall 2020.
 No additional documentation is required.

 Official Graduate Record Examinations (GRE) taken within the last five years